pbklink/motif-core/etc/motif-core.api.md

     // (undocumented)
     export function createMapKey(rankedLitIvemId: RankedLitIvemId): string;
     // (undocumented)
-    export function is(definition: TableRecordDefinition): definition is RankedLitIvemIdTableRecordDefinition;
+    export function is(definition: TypedTableRecordDefinition): definition is RankedLitIvemIdTableRecordDefinition;
 }

 // Warning: (ae-missing-release-tag) "RankedLitIvemIdTableValueSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)